prakhar011/30daysofdev/Blockchain/week2.md

 #### it is similar to memory but it's only available in external

 ## View function
+# Shell
-#Shell### view functions don't cost any gas when they're called externally by a user.This is because view functions don't actually change anything on the blockchain – they only read the data.
+### view functions don't cost any gas when they're called externally by a user.This is because view functions don't actually change anything on the blockchain – they only read the data.
 So marking a function with view tells web3.js that it only needs to query your local Ethereum node to run the function, and it doesn't actually have to create a transaction on the blockchain

-#Day10
+# Day10

+# Day 11